brombal/stylix-docs/markdown/keyframes.md

 # Keyframe animations

-Keyframe animations are easy to use in Stylix, but because CSS requires them to be defined at the global level, Stylix provides some convenience helpers to make this easier to manage.
+Keyframe animations are easy to use in Stylix.
+Because CSS requires them to be defined at the global level, Stylix provides some convenience helpers to make this easier to manage.

 If you don't want to "pollute" the global scope with potentially-conflicting animation names, Stylix can generate the animation's name for you, using the `useKeyframes()` hook.
 This hook returns the name of the animation, which you can pass to the `animation` or `animation-name` style props.